Glossary of Spells

 Work temporary physical transformations upon a living creature.
 Subtle alterations and manipulations are easiest; the greater the change, the more difficult the working.
 Total transformation is especially taxing and difficult - even more so if the subject is unwilling.

-Grow gills for a time; change your hands into claws; harden your skin like stone; cleave someone’s tongue to the roof of their mouth; turn your enemy into a frog.
+Grow gills for a time; change your hands into claws; harden your skin like stone; turn your enemy into a frog; become a hawk.

 Heal a wound; lift fatigue and weakness; purge a poison; cure an illness; break a curse.